Ejguzman3988/tarkov-pedia/Notes.md

 To Do Next:

-Create functionalityof the pedia class
+Create functionality of the pedia class

 When a new pedia class is created.